Reconciling cosmic dipolar tensions with a gigaparsec void: Cosmic Dipoles

-where $\kappa(\xi)=(1+\bar{z})/(1+z(\xi))$, and $\bar{z}$ is the mean redshift.
+where $\kappa(\xi)=(1+\bar{z})/(1+z(\xi))$.
 Such an angular-dependent frequency shift is induced by the redshift anisotropy in an off-center void.
 This causes the anisotropy in power-law spectral energy distribution of the source $S \propto \nu^{-\alpha}$ and a cumulative power-law distribution above a limiting apparent flux density $N(>S) \propto S^{-x}$.
 The observed solid angle can be approximated to $d\Omega_o \simeq d\Omega_e \kappa(\xi)^{-2}$ \cite{Hogg:1999ad}.
-Accordingly, the observed number angular density is
+Accordingly, the observed angular number density is